tdongsi/tdongsi.github.io/source/_posts/Vertica/2015-12-09-set-up-three-node-vertica-sandbox-vms-on-mac.markdown

    1. Username: dbadmin.
 Password: password.
 Root password: password.
 From [here](https://my.vertica.com/docs/7.1.x/HTML/Content/Authoring/GettingStartedGuide/DownloadingAndStartingVM/DownloadingAndStartingVM.htm).
 1. Change the hostname to a shorter name.
 1. Turn off the VM.
-1. Clone in VMWare Fusion using "Create Full Clone" option (NOTE "Create Linked Clone").
+1. Clone in VMWare Fusion using "Create Full Clone" option (NOT "Create Linked Clone").
 1. Start up the three virtual machines.
 1. Change the hostname of the two new clones into something different: e.g., vertica72b and vertica72c.
 1. Make sure all 3 nodes can be connected to Internet, having some IP address.
 Obtain the IP addresses for each node (`ip addr` command).